One of my most memorable travel hacks was spending three weeks in Hawaii back in 2015.

 Say my goal is to stay at a minimum four star hotel on Honolulu for five-nights.

 I’d start by entering the trip details into Hotel Hustle.

 One option that caught my eye was the Hyatt Place Waikiki Beach.
 This is a Category 3 hotel within Hyatt, which means I can book it for 12,000 points a night.
 In other words, I’ll need to accumulate 60,000 Hyatt points to book the hotel.

-Again, Chase Ultimate Rewards is a transfer parter of Hyatt.
+Again, Chase Ultimate Rewards is a transfer partner of Hyatt.
 That means I’d probably be looking at ways to earn more Chase Ultimate Rewards.

 A few options:

-- I can apply for another Chase card, such as the Chase Sapphire Reserve to earn the points.
+- I can apply for another Chase card, such as a business card like the Chase Ink Business Preferred card

 - I can look into flight options, which don’t require a Chase card (e.g., earning points through American Express Membership Rewards and transferring them to an airline like Hawaiian Airlines).

 - If I have a spouse, we can combine points within our accounts.

 Whatever option I choose, I know what I have to do and can plan how to accomplish the feat depending on my financial situation.

 Travel Hacking Hawaii: Conclusion

 One last tip for those new to travel hacking–think long-term.
 A popular destination like Hawaii, award flights book up quickly.
 So, be ready to plan your stay well in advance.

 But it’s possible to book both your flight and hotel using a basic points strategy.